 I run automated backups of all my sites every week, and keep the most recent 3 backups for each site in a folder on my DropBox account.
 BackWPup is great because you can essentially set it and forget it.

-You can check out the video below for basic BackWPup setup instructions:
+If you prefer visual tutorials, check out the video below for basic BackWPup setup instructions:

 Before we begin, you will need to install and activate the BackWPup plugin.
 Once you activate the plugin, you will see a welcome page and new item at the bottom of the left sidebar in the WordPress dashboard.